amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-03.md

 pub use self::paddle::PaddleSystem;
 ```

-We're finally ready to implement the `PaddleSystem`:
+We're finally ready to implement the `PaddleSystem` in `systems/paddle.rs`:

 ```rust,ignore
 use amethyst::core::transform::components::Transform;